Al fresco dining in the Distillery District

 Lexington is known by many as the Horse Capital of the World.
 Drive just 10 minutes outside the city’s charming downtown and find yourself in the heart of Horse Country where you can explore the rolling hills of bluegrass, surrounded by 450 horse world-class horse farms.
 Take a tour of the magnificent thoroughbred farms and nurseries on a Horse Country tour.
 See thoroughbreds in action at Keeneland racecourse, a National Historic Landmark featuring masterfully landscaped grounds.
 It welcomes the public year-round for tours and hosts racing every April and October.
-Kentucky Horse Park is another popular attraction for equestrian fans featuring museum exhibits, horse shows and horseback rides.
+The Kentucky Horse Park is another popular attraction for equestrian fans featuring museum exhibits, horse shows and horseback rides.

 All About Bourbon

 When it comes to bourbon, Lexington is one of Kentucky’s top destinations for sampling and learning about the iconic spirit.
 Tour one of the 16 bourbon distilleries within 75 kilometers of downtown.
 Explore old warehouses where row upon row of charred-oak barrels stretch into the darkness, waiting for their chance to be sipped.
 Then, grab a stool at one of the many world-class bourbon lounges, cocktail bars and tasting rooms downtown.
 In Lexington, every bar is a bourbon bar.

 Local farms have been supplying Lexington restaurants with farm-to-table ingredients since before it was cool.
 These fresh foods, along with inventive chefs, are the cornerstone of the city’s thriving culinary scene, which sees new restaurants, cafés, food trucks and bistros popping up almost constantly.
 Not surprisingly, chefs here have a knack for incorporating bourbon into cuisine, with bourbon-infused dishes ranging from ice cream to entrees.